projectblacklight/customizing-blacklight/v8.0.0.alpha/10-metadata-fields.md

 ## Labeling via Internationalization (i18n)

 All the text in Blacklight's UI are configured via rails' i18n files.
-While you can apply a string label directly in the Blackklight config, you can also label these in your i18n config files (e.g. in `config/locales/blacklight.en.yml`).
+While you can apply a string label directly in the Blacklight config, you can also label these in your i18n config files (e.g. in `config/locales/blacklight.en.yml`).

 If you wanted to change the label of all `author_tsim` fields to "Creator" you can do that by adding the label to your locale file.